junxit/us-congress-bills-111/bill.md

 ## § 8.
 Enhancement of recipient flexibility to deal with project assets

 - **(a)** *Particular community assistance* Section 209(c)(5) of the Public Works and Economic Development Act of 1965 (42 U.S.C.
 3149(c)(5)) is amended by inserting “, natural resource-based, agricultural, or service sector” after “manufacturing”.
+- **(a)** *Particular community assistance* Section 209(c) of the Public Works and Economic Development Act of 1965 (42 U.S.C.
+3149(c)) is amended by striking paragraph (5) and inserting the following:
+  > - **(5)** the loss of information technology, manufacturing, natural resource-based, agricultural, or service sector jobs, for reinvesting in and diversifying the economies of the communities.

 - **(b)** *Revolving loan fund program flexibility* Section 209(d) of the Public Works and Economic Development Act of 1965 (42 U.S.C.
 3149(d)) is amended—
   - **(1)** by redesignating paragraphs (2) through (4) as paragraphs (3) through (5), respectively;
   - **(2)** by inserting after paragraph (1) the following: